www.classicalguitars.ca

 Three Musicians, by Diego Velasquez

-The gears of the tuning machines will need a very small amount of lubricant once in a great while.
+Tuners: the gears may need a very small amount of lubricant once in a great while.
 Dry, powdered graphite is ideal, but if not used in excess, simple vaseline will work fine.

 Cross and crown of thorns